-The building is a sixteenth century Grade II listed coaching inn at the south end of Abergavenny town centre.
+The building is a 16th century Grade II coaching inn at the south end of Abergavenny town centre.
 It had undergone alterations in the Georgian era and further, less flattering, alterations had been made during the 1950s and 1970s.

 “Alex is an incredibly modern and insightful architect but he has also studied conservation architecture.
 He breathes life into historic buildings – he is the only person I would have trusted with this work.”

 The south end of the town centre traditionally has lower footfall.
 The client needed to create a memorable shop front and shopping experience to attract a greater footfall to this part of the town and her shop.

 The building had Planning and Listed Building Consent for a new shop front but the proposed design was not consummate with the listed building or with the experience that the client wanted to create.
 A new application could have been made, but this would have meant missing a key period in the annual retail calendar so was not an option on this occasion.

 The client approached us to develop a solution that worked within the confines of the existing consents but also created a destination shop.